huitema/quicmpath/draft-huitema-quic-mpath-req.md

 ```

 Most experts will recognize that the partition between the stream layer and the
-packet layer provides a natural opportunity for implementing multicast.
+packet layer provides a natural opportunity for implementing multipath.
 For example,
 when describing a pre-standard experiment with QUIC multipath
 [@?I-D.deconinck-multipath-quic],  De Coninck and Bonaventure state that
 "Since nearly all QUIC frames are independent of packets, no change is required